JumpsecLabs/ExchangeOnline-MTRDomainsAnalyser/README.md

 A PowerShell script that analyses approved and rejected domains specified via Mail Transport Rules in Exchange Online, leveraging the ExchangeOnline PowerShell Module.

 ## Overview
 This PowerShell script analyses Exchange Online Mail Transport Rules (MTRs) to systematically categorise domains and IP addresses into Approved, Rejected, or Uncategorised groups based on rule configurations.
-It enhances your email security posture by clearly identifying allowed and blocked domains/IPs, assisting in building robust allow and deny lists for your tenant.
+It helps enhancing your email security posture by clearly identifying allowed and blocked domains/IPs, assisting in building robust allow and deny lists for your tenant.

 This script is designed to be used independently or alongside [JumpsecLabs' MTR-Analyser](https://github.com/JumpsecLabs/MTR-Analyser), enriching your existing auditing capabilities with detailed categorisation and conflict identification.